 5. Notify Admissions of Any External Scholarships (June - July)

-If you have been awarded any external scholarship awards, please notify the Office of Admissions via email at email@example.com as soon as possible, and before enrollment, so that these loans will be reflected on and applied to your student account.
+If you have been awarded any external scholarship awards, please notify the Office of Admissions via email at firstname.lastname@example.org as soon as possible, and before enrollment, so that these awards will be reflected on and applied to your student account.

 6. Sign Up for Direct Deposit (June - July)